saakethmm/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 👋🏽 Welcome to my website!
 My name is Saaketh and I'm a MS in Machine Learning student at Carnegie Mellon University interested in the mechanisms of intelligence.
-I'm very interested in AI interpretability in the goals of improving AI safety for the future.
+I'm also interested in AI interpretability in the goals of improving AI safety for the future.

 In the past, I've done research in different areas related to this question, including [neuromorphic engineering](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202200179), [computational neuroscience](https://www.reddit.com/r/neuromatch/comments/xo3nk4/saaketh_medepalli_vip_inhibitory_neurons_in_the/) and representation learning while an undergraduate student at the University of Michigan.